2017 Feed Geelong (Small) Grants are now OPEN! All applications must be submitted by 3pm Monday, September 25, 2017.

 The Report identified that there are more than 50 organisations running at least 99 programs in the G21 region that provide emergency food assistance to men, women and children in need.
 These are just the organisations we were able to identify and engage in the Report – we believe there are more.
 Many of these organisations are run by volunteers.
 Many of these organisations are run on a small budgets.

 Each year the Feed Geelong appeal seeks to provide organisations like these with resources to increase access to nutritious food for those most vulnerable in our community.
-In 2016 the Feed Geelong Grant Program provided small grants of up to $5,000 to help organisations improve food supply and access to nutritional food.
-Specifically grants could be used for:
+In 2017 the Feed Geelong (Small) Grant Program will grants of up to $5,000 to help organisations improve food supply and access to nutritional food.
+Specifically grants can be used for:

 - Kitchen and storage infrastructure (e.g. cupboards and storage containers, refrigerators, freezers, trolley, food processors, kitchen equipment)